jupyter-book/jupyter-book/docs/get-started/build-websites.md

 ```

 The entries within a table of contents can be nested under titles and/or other pages.
 See [the MyST-MD guide](xref:guide/table-of-contents#nesting-pages-and-dropdowns) for more.

+## Website URL structure

+When Jupyter Book builds your website, it creates URLs based on your file names and folder structure.
+For example, a file at `guides/getting_started.md` becomes accessible at `/guides/getting-started/`.

+For information about URL slugs and folder structure, see [](xref:guide#table-of-contents).